Victor Alli

 Victor Alli is a British stage, television and film actor from London.
 His television roles include Bridgerton (2024).

 Career

 Alli attended the BRIT School and later graduated from RADA in 2019.
 On stage, he had a role in the West End as part of a production of Tennessee Williams play The Glass Menagerie, starring Amy Adams.

 His television roles include Gangs of London, The Man Who Fell to Earth, Last Light, and Andor.
-In 2024, he could be seen as John Stirling, the Earl of Kilmartin, in the third season of Netflix historical drama series Bridgerton.
+In 2024, he could be seen as John Stirling, the Earl of Kilmartin, in the third and fourth season of Netflix historical drama series Bridgerton.

 His films roles include Kenneth Branagh's films Belfast (2021) and Death on the Nile (2020).
 In 2025, he completed principal photography on Gareth Evans action film A Colt is My Passport.

 Personal life

 From London, Alli was born in Lambeth and later lived near London Fields with his wife, Deborah.
 He is of Nigerian descent.